 - 4Interior, design and technologyBold exterior styling and upmarket interior help the C-HR shake off Toyota’s dowdy image

-- 5Practicality, comfort and boot space - currently readingMore space than coupe styling would first suggest, but still not as practical as some of its conventional rivals
+- 5Practicality, comfort and boot space - currently readingAlthough the C-HR offers more space than its coupe styling would first suggest, it's still not as practical as some of its conventional rivals

 - 6Reliability and SafetyToyota has a strong reputation for building durable cars, while the brand’s Safety Sense kit adds extra peace of mind